-This year, Seabridge completed a winter drilling program using two core rigs to core 7,200 metres in 36 holes.
-The program was designed to test seven historical gold occurrences to determine if any had sufficient grade, strike and width within 200 meters of surface.
-All the historical occurrences consisted of deformation zones within a well-defined stratigraphic package near the contact between metamorphosed volcanic rocks and clastic metasedimentary rocks and each produced a consistent geophysical response.
-The intersections showed that the Olsen and Marsh Pond had suitable widths and grades, two other target zones had promise that would require additional work and three targets did not return positive results.
+This year, Seabridge completed a winter drilling program using two core rigs to core 7200 metres in 36 holes.
+The program was designed to test seven historical gold occurrences to determine if any had sufficient grade, strike and width within 200 metres of surface.
+All the historical occurrences consist of deformation zones within a well-defined stratigraphic package near the contact between metamorphosed volcanic rocks and metasedimentary rocks and each produces a consistent geophysical response.
+The intersections showed that the Olsen and Marsh Pond occurrences have suitable widths and grades, two other target zones have promise that require additional work, and three targets did not return positive results.

 The Marsh Pond showing consists of narrow felsic volcanic units intercalated within a metasedimentary host.
-The felsic units show more intense silica alteration and sulfide mineralization over a strike length of about 400 meters.
-The Olsen is exposed over roughly 400 metres of strike length, represented by quartz veins in a broad zone of silica alteration accompanied by intense sericite alteration in fine-grained metasedimentary rocks
+The felsic units show more intense silica alteration and sulphide mineralization over a strike length of about 400 metres.
+The Olsen showing is exposed over roughly 400 metres of strike length and represented by quartz veins in a broad zone of silica alteration accompanied by intense sericite alteration in fine-grained metasedimentary rocks.

-North Bulldog was originally identified as two parallel geophysical anomalies with a kilometre of strike length.
-Drilling demonstrated it to be a broad deformation zone at the contact of sedimentary rocks and mafic volcanic rocks with localized quartz veining and silica-sericite alteration.
+North Bulldog showing was originally identified as two parallel geophysical anomalies over a kilometre of strike length.
+Drilling demonstrated it to be a broad deformation zone at the contact of sedimentary rocks and mafic volcanic rocks with localized quartz veining and silicasericite alteration.
 Intervals of silica alteration and quartz veining were also intersected in the overlying fine-grained sedimentary rock.
-Perrson is a gold-bearing vein in an isolated surface exposure within a historic prospect pit.
+Perrson showing is a gold-bearing vein in an isolated surface exposure within a historic prospecting pit.
 The width of the intersections suggests that this vein could be the southern terminus of the Walsh Lake deposit.
 The size of these targets and the concentration of gold in the intersecting holes suggests the showing warrants more effort.